PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Pointers/Reference Variable.md

 ### Program in Memory

 ```
 If we have program and we went to run it, the program is loadded in the main memory of code section.
-When a variable is declared
-compiler automatically allocates memory for it.
-This is known as compile time memory allocation or static memory allocation.

 Three parts of the main memory.
   1. The code